AMGMNPLK/SF-Giants-Performance-Science-Fellow/src/site/notes/The Alvaro - job offer fit.md

 - Excellent communication skills both written and verbal required.
 [See: [[Leadership and effective communication\|Leadership and effective communication]] and [[My English level\|My English level]]]
 - Excellent work ethic with strong initiative and desire to take on tasks and projects.
 [See: [[Integrity, leadership, commitment and trustworthy relationships\|Integrity, leadership, commitment and trustworthy relationships]] and [[My trajectory as manager\|My trajectory as manager]]]
 - Maintain a high level of professionalism and personal conduct in your work and interactions with staff/players.
 [See: [[Integrity, leadership, commitment and trustworthy relationships\|Integrity, leadership, commitment and trustworthy relationships]]]
 - Contribute to team culture with a positive attitude.
-[See: [[Teamwork with sports scientist and professionals\|Teamwork with sports scientist and professionals]], [[Collaboration with Federations and Olympics Institutions\|Collaboration with Federations and Olympics Institutions]]]
+[See: [[Teamwork with sports scientists and professionals\|Teamwork with sports scientists and professionals]], [[Collaboration with Federations and Olympics Institutions\|Collaboration with Federations and Olympics Institutions]]]
 - When necessary, have the ability to work non-traditional hours in non-traditional settings, including weeknights and weekends.
 [I'm a entrepreneur and passionate in sports science, these conditions are part of my life :)]
 - Bonus: Advanced Spanish speaking, conversational or writing skills.
 (Please distinguish if Native/Fluent speaker) [I am Spanish native speaker from Spain/Europe]